lewiskimtai/Phone-Price-Prediction/README.md

 ## Project Breakdown.
 This project comprises of four code file:

+- #### jumia_webscrapper.ipynb
-- [jumia_webscrapper.ipynb] - Scrapes data about phones sold on jumia website ["https://www.jumia.ug/smartphones/"] and saves into
+    - Scrapes data about phones sold on jumia website ["https://www.jumia.ug/smartphones/"] and saves into [Phones.csv]
-                                [Phones.csv],
     - It loads that data and removes any discrepancies making the data clean and saves it in [phone_df.csv].

+- #### phone.ipynb
-- [phone.ipynb] -  Loads the data from [phone_df.csv] and does the Exploratory Data Analysis on the data.
+    -  Loads the data from [phone_df.csv] and does the Exploratory Data Analysis on the data.
     -  Data preprocessing steps(Handling outliers, Target and Category encoding and scaling)
-                - Fits and trains the data on mulitple algorithms (ElasticNetCV, DecisionTreeRegressor, BaggingRegressor, AdaBoostRegressor, KNeighborsRegressor, LinearRegression, GradientBoostingRegressor) and finds the best algorithm as GradientBoostingRegressor.
+    - Fits and trains the data on mulitple algorithms (ElasticNetCV, DecisionTreeRegressor, BaggingRegressor, AdaBoostRegressor,
+       KNeighborsRegressor, LinearRegression, GradientBoostingRegressor) and finds the best algorithm as GradientBoostingRegressor.
     - Saves the model into the [phone_price_prediction.pkl] file.

+- #### main.py
-- [main.py] - Loads the model and uses FASTAPI to create an API hosted on Heroku.
+    - Loads the model and uses FASTAPI to create an API hosted on Heroku.
     - Manages requests and makes predictions based on the parameters.

+- #### streamlit.py
-- [streamlit.py] - The API endpoint that comprises of the User Interface in Streamlit.
+    - The API endpoint that comprises of the User Interface in Streamlit.
     - Takes in user inputs and passes the values through the API and makes predictions.
     - Also comprises of the Exploratory Data Analysis functionality that is a dashboard for the user to visualize the data.

 ## Tools used:
 As seen in the [requirements.txt] file